Looking for information about your firm's panel status?

 Who do I contact at Lloyds TSB Scotland to request substitute deeds?

-You should communicate with Lloyds TSB Scotland
+You need to contact Lloyds TSB Scotland

 Lloyds TSB Scotland in their Part 2’s state: